houjingyi233/text-categorization-experiment/README.md

-This is a homework for sophomores major in information security in BUPT,here are requirements:
+This is a homework for sophomores major in information security in BUPT,here are requirements.

 1.Use sports classification training documents as the training set,sports classification test documents as the test set;